Comprehensive Auto Insurance or Liability-Only Auto Insurance: Which Coverage Is Best?

 You must maintain at least liability insurance in North Carolina or your license plate and ability to drive will be affected.
 Driving without auto insurance in North Carolina is a misdemeanor crime.
 North Carolina requires:

 - $30,000 bodily injury liability auto insurance, per person per accident

 - $60,000 of bodily injury liability auto insurance total per accident

 - $25,000 of property damage liability auto insurance, per accident

 Dropping Your auto insurance Coverage Is Always a Risk

 Whenever you increase your auto insurance deductible or remove coverage altogether, you are increasing your risk should you suffer damages.
 The more auto insurance coverage you have, the less your risk.
 The trade off is that you'll end up spending more money.

 Whatever decision you make, understand the risks involved with your decision and always seek out your insurance agent if you have additional questions or need guidance.

-Save Money On Auto Insurance
+Want to Save Money On Auto Insurance?